Munim-Ah/Media-Project-AI/README.md

 Example script of "probepred_eval.sh":

-set -e
+"set -e
 export PYTHONPATH=.
 scene=bright
 mkdir -p eval_output/probe_predict
 for light_dir in `seq 6 7`; do
 python3 -m probe_predict.ProbeEval \
 --light_dir ${light_dir} \
 --out eval_output/probe_predict/${scene}_dir${light_dir}.jpg \
 ${scene}
-done
+done"

 * HDR images from LDR input can be found by following these steps: ( It is recommended to use the PyTorch library along with OpenCV.
 Python3.6 or higher)

 1. The hdr.py script takes an LDR image as input, and generates an HDR Image prediction, (.hdr or .exr file if --use_exr flag is used).

-run the script as follow:

-python hdr.py  ldr_input.jpg (takes 1 input)
+run the script as follow: python hdr.py  ldr_input.jpg (takes 1 input)

-2. In order to take the whole directory as input:

-python hdr.py  path/to/ldr_dir
+2. In order to take the whole directory as input: python hdr.py  path/to/ldr_dir

-3. To save results in a separate directory:

-python hdr.py  *.jpg --out results/
+3. To save results in a separate directory: python hdr.py  *.jpg --out results/

-The AR application can be found from ARdeepLight/build folder.
+*The AR application can be found from ARdeepLight/build folder.*